 Mitzi E. Newhouse Theater, in previews, opens Nov 21

 Katori Hall, the Tony-nominated book writer of Broadway’s Tina Turner musical Tina, brings her intimate family play The Blood Quilt to Lincoln Center Theater.
 Directed by LCT Resident Director Lileana Blain-Cruz, the piece shows four sisters (and one of their daughters) healing old wounds around a quilting circle after the death of their mother.
-Like any family gathering, the play promises a rollercoaster of emotions, delivered by a not-to-be-missed cast that includes Arsema Thomas of Netflix’s Queen Charlotte: A Bridgerton Story and Susan Kelechi Watson of This Is Us tear-jerking renown.
+Like any family gathering, the play promises a rollercoaster of emotions, delivered by a not-to-be-missed cast that includes Adrienne C. Moore of Netflix’s Orange Is the New Black and Susan Kelechi Watson of This Is Us tear-jerking renown.